-Poorly maintained equipment can become a safety
+Poorly maintained equipment can become a safety hazard.

-hazard.
 Periodic maintenance and occasional repairs are necessary in order for the equipment to operate safely and properly over a long period of time.
 Never perform any routine service (oil and oil filter changes, cleaning, etc.) unless all electrical components are shut off.
-Before servicing the unit, always follow the instructions listed below
+Before servicing the unit, always follow the instructions listed below.

 - Verify the control power switch is turned OFF (O). - Verify the circuit breakers are turned OFF (O). - Activate (push in) the emergency stop switch. - Disconnect the negative (-) terminal on the battery. - Attach a DO NOT USE sign to the control panel.
 This signifies that the unit is being serviced and reduces the chance of someone inadvertently trying to start the unit. - Do not wash the unit with a high pressure hose or with any kind of power washer. - Do not wash the engine block or fuel tank with a power washer or steam cleaner.
 Water may enter the cabinet and collect in the generator windings or other electrical parts, causing damage. - Inspect for water inside the cabinet and generator before each use if the unit is stored outside.
 If wet, dry the unit thoroughly before starting. - Inspect condition of electrical cords.
 DO NOT use the unit if insulation is cut or worn through. - Verify the condition of the air filter by viewing the level of the vacuum draw on the filter minder gauge.
 Replace the air filter when the yellow center bar reaches the red section on the gauge (20 in.
 H2O). - Inspect wheel lugs.
 See Towing the Unit. - Inspect wheel bearings.
 See Trailer Wheel Bearings. - Inspect the wheel bearings for unusual wear. - Inspect coolant level daily.
-See the engine operator's manual for coolant recommendations and proper mixture. - Visually inspect the level in the coolant overflow tank located near the radiator. - Normal operating level is between the FULL and ADD markings on the overflow jug. - When engine is stopped and completely cool, coolant may be added directly to the coolant overflow container. - Check the oil level daily.
-See the engine operator's manual for the proper viscosity grade of oil, including special operating conditions such as a change in season or climate.
+See the engine operator's manual for coolant recommendations and proper mixture. - Visually inspect the level in the coolant overflow tank located near the radiator. - Normal operating level is between the FULL and ADD markings on the overflow jug. - When engine is stopped and completely cool, coolant may be added directly to the coolant overflow container.

-- DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - Normal operating level is between the dipstick FULL and ADD marks. - Add oil only if the oil level is below the ADD mark on the dipstick. - DO NOT OVERFILL the crankcase. - · Verify fuel level. - Verify remote switch is OFF and tagged, if the unit is connected to a remote start or transfer switch.
+- Check the oil level daily.
+See the engine operator's manual for the proper viscosity grade of oil, including special operating conditions such as a change in season or climate. - DO NOT start the unit if the engine oil level is below the add mark on the dipstick. - Normal operating level is in the cross-hatch pattern between the FULL and ADD markings on the dipstick. - Add oil only if the oil level is below the ADD mark on the bottom of the cross-hatch pattern on the dipstick. - DO NOT OVERFILL the crankcase. - · Verify the fuel level. - Verify the remote switch is also off and tagged if the unit is connected to a remote start or transfer switch.